 Where a consensus decision is not reached the Work Group shall agree on a course of action to be followed in order that sufficient information to achieve consensus may be gathered.

 To be called a consensus decision, it must receive two-thirds (66%) majority support.
-A variety of informal techniques may be used to determine if consensus may be reached including, but not limited to, straw poll, Robert’s Rules of Order, seeking response to a hypothetical opposing view, and polling each participant to voice their position on the issue.
+A variety of informal techniques may be used to determine if consensus may be reached including, but not limited to, a straw poll, Robert’s Rules of Order, seeking response to a hypothetical opposing view, and polling each participant to voice their position on the issue.

-When a formal vote is taken, the co-chair will explain the eligibility for voting.
+When a formal vote is taken, the presiding chair will explain the eligibility for voting.

-Any participant concerned that a given organization has undue representation or influence within a session of the committee may invoke the “Preponderance of Influence” clause (see Section 5.2).
+Any participant concerned that a given organization has undue representation or influence within a session of the WG may invoke the “Preponderance of Influence” clause (see Section 5.2).
 This invocation is non-debatable.

 Revisiting Decisions